9 Activities

 Pont de broches de Saint-Alexis-des-Monts

 Head out of Lac Sacacomie and pass by near Saint-Alexis-des-Monts, a small village tucked between the mountains and lakes.
 Visit a unique spot as you pass by: the Pont de broches de Saint-Alexis-des-Monts.
 This 20th-century bridge links the two banks of the Rivière-du-Loup.
 The bridge once brought children to school each morning, as the small schoolhouse stood on the other side of the river.
-Now, the reconstructed bridge stands and you can cross it yourself, remembering the children who crossed it over a hundred years ago.
+Now, the reconstructed bridge stands, and you can cross it yourself, remembering the children who crossed it over a hundred years ago.

 38.4 mi